bobbingwide/oik-clone/README.md

 Prototype for WordPress Multi Site cloned sites

 ## Changelog
+# 1.0-beta.0511
+* Changed: Improved security using esc_url() around add_query_arg()
+* Fixed: is_relationship_field() method loads "includes/bw_fields.inc".
+Needed if oik-fields is not activated.
+* Fixed: temporary fix for multisite pull; only calls oik_clone_filter_all_post_meta if it exists.
+* Fixed: temporary fix in oik_clone_publicize(); commented out "No slaves to clone" message which was being displayed in WPMS pull
+* Added: Logic to disable heartbeat processing based on a constant "HEARTBEAT".
+Disables processing if HEARTBEAT is false
+* Added: Logic to force use of oik_clone_update_slave_simple(), when constant "OIK_CLONE_FORCE_SIMPLE" is set
+* Added: prototype filter function for "heartbeat_settings" to control heartbeat interval
+* Added: partially localized version in the bbboing language ( locale bb_BB )

 # 1.0-beta.0422
 * Changed: Media files are now passed using multipart forms.
 See [api oik_clone_update_slave_multipart()]
 * Changed: MD5 calculation and checking is performed against the original file, not the base64 encoded version